 There’s no doubt this artistic blockbuster is exactly what we need in a post-lockdown world.
 But the Triennial – centred around the themes of illumination, reflection, conservation and speculation – will also give us a chance to think beyond the immediate future.
 As McEoin says, “With all of this evidence of where we’ve come from, who we are now, what we’re doing to the planet – could we speculate on what the future might be, and what we might want it to be?”

 NGV Triennial runs from December 19 to April 18, 2021 at NGV International.
-Entry is free.
+Book a free ticket here.

 Alana Kushnir is the founder of Guest Work Agency, a curatorial practice and legal and advisory firm for artists, collectors, commercial galleries and arts organisations.